 The clinical program is devoted to training clinical scientists and to the promotion of the integration of science and practice.
 Our primary goal is to train students who will lead the search for new knowledge regarding the assessment, understanding, and treatment of psychological disorders.
-Some students in the clinical program pursue specialized training in neuropsychology, clinical aging, or health psychology.
-The Clinical Science Training program is a member of the Academy of Psychological Clinical Science.
-It is accredited by the American Psychological Association and by the Psychological Clinical Science Accreditation System.
+Some students in the clinical program also pursue specialized training (e.g., neuroscience, neuropsychology, quantitative methods).